oliverschwendener/ueli/README.md

 * `searchResultDescriptionFontSize` Number - Represents the font size of the search result description in pixels.
 * `searchResultHeight` Number - Represents the height of a search result box in pixels.
 * `searchResultNameFontSize` Number - Represents the font size of the search result name in pixels.
+* `shortcuts` Arraay of shortcut objects - A list of [shortcuts](#shortcuts).
+    * `executionArgument` String - Represents the execution argument for the shortcut.
+    * `name` String - Represents the displayed name for the shortcut.
+    * `icon` String - (Optional) Represents the svg icon for the shortcut.
+If no icon is set default icon is used.
 * `userInputFontSize` Number - Represents the font size of the user input in pixels.
 * `userInputHeight` Number - Represents the height of the user input box in pixels.
 * `userStylesheet` String - Represents a path to a local stylesheet to modify the appearance of the window.